 Knowing what these subtle differences in appearance mean can help you see how your project is coming along with just a glance.

 Apparently, you can even change the icons all together so that they’re not folders or pages, but flags or favicons or whatever.
-That’s one step too far for me to pretend that I’m not just procrastinating, but if you’re interested, The Qualitative Researcher did a pretty good blog post on it back in February.
+That’s one step too far for me to pretend that I’m not just procrastinating, but if you’re interested, The Qualitative Researcher did a pretty good blog post on it a while back.